 PMP provides controlled buying with price agreements for bids with an emphasis on margin improvement for the seller.
 PMP gives “first look” privilege to multiple buyers.

-Automated Guaranteed (AG) enables publishers to set aside inventory for exclusive, direct sales with a buyer.
-Using this programmatic direct model, publishers have more control over how inventory gets priced and managed.
+Publishers can set aside inventory for exclusive, direct sales with a buyer, which gives publishers more control over how inventory gets priced and managed.
 Buyers receive the advantage of having a more efficient and streamlined way to do direct buys with publishers.

 How Priority Levels Work

 - Rules have a priority range of P1 (highest) - P16 (lowest).
-P1 & P2 are exclusively for rules.
 This helps publishers control their inventory better.

 - You cannot assign a priority level outside of the range for each channel.
 For example, you cannot assign a priority of 4 (P4) to a PMP offer; you can only assign P8- P16 for PMP.

-- The default level for PMP-G is P5.
+- The default level for PMP-GUARANTEED is P5.

-- The default level for Preferred, PMP & RTB is P16.
+- The default level for PMP & RTB is P16.

 Optimize for Price